manushukla1/Spark_Databricks_Handson/README.md

 🎯 Topics Covered

-✅ Spark DataFrame API✅ Transformations and Actions✅ Schema Handling✅ Partitioning and Bucketing✅ Parquet and other file formats✅ Performance Optimization✅ Databricks Notebooks & Workflows✅ Debugging & Logging✅ Real-world Use Cases
+✅ Spark DataFrame API
+✅ Transformations and Actions
+✅ Schema Handling
+✅ Partitioning and Bucketing
+✅ Parquet and other file formats
+✅ Performance Optimization
+✅ Databricks Notebooks & Workflows
+✅ Debugging & Logging
+✅ Real-world Use Cases

 🏃 Running Code in Databricks

-Navigate to your Databricks workspace.
+1. Navigate to your Databricks workspace.

-🔥 Create a new cluster or use an existing one.
+2. 🔥 Create a new cluster or use an existing one.

-📥 Import notebooks and attach them to the cluster.
+3. 📥 Import notebooks and attach them to the cluster.

-▶️ Execute cells to explore different Spark functionalities.
+4. ▶️ Execute cells to explore different Spark functionalities.

-🤝 Contributions

-Contributions are welcome! 🎉 Feel free to submit pull requests or open issues for suggestions and improvements.

-📜 License

-This repository is open-source and available under the MIT License.

 📧 Contact